-In maps, you can view a link only if both ends of the link are in your scope.
-However, Prime Network Vision provides an option that allows users to view links and any associated tickets if only one end of the link is in your scope.
-For more information about this option, see the Cisco Prime Network 3.10 Administrator Guide.
+By default, you can view links in maps only if both ends of the link are in your scope.
+However, Prime Network Vision 3.8 provides an option that allows you to view links and any associated tickets if only one end of the link is in your scope.
+For more information about this option, see the Cisco Prime Network 3.8 Administrator Guide.